richardbiely/gaia-ecs/README.md

 ## Requirements

-Gaia-ECS requires a compile compatible with C++17.
+Gaia-ECS requires a compiler compatible with C++17.
 Currently, VS2017 and later or equivalent GCC or Clang are supported.

 ## Instalation